paszu/3DSRepo/Part-5-(arm9loaderhax).md

 18. Press Start to continue
 19. Press B to get back to the Main Menu
 15. Select "Boot CFW" to enter CFW SysNAND
+11. Reboot, then open Decrypt9 from arm9loaderhax by holding X on boot, then go to "SysNAND File Options", then select the "Dump Health & Safety" option
+12. Press Select to eject your SD card, then put it in your computer
+13. Extract Universal Inject Generater, then copy both `hs.app` from your SD card and `FBI.cia` from the FBI zip to the `input` folder
+14. Double click `go.bat`
+15. Copy `FBI_inject_with_banner.app` to the root of your SD card and reinsert your SD card into your 3DS
+16. Press B on Decrypt9, then go to "EmuNAND File Options" and select the "Inject Health & Safety" option
+17. Press down once to select `FBI_inject_with_banner.app`, then press A to inject
+6. Press Start on the main menu to reboot

 If everything has gone according to plan, arm9loaderhax will be installed to your device, your EmuNAND will have been copied to your SysNAND, and you will no longer need EmuNAND.
 You can now reboot and your device should automatically launch into CFW SysNAND.